Inagi City

 Meiji Restoration era

-During the Edo period, the villages of Inagi, which were shogunate territories or hatamoto territories (vassals of 10,000 koku or less), became part of the new government in the Meiji period.
-A new era of domination has dawned.
-Based on materials from that time, we will introduce the changes in administrative divisions and land tax reform work aimed at fair and just taxation.
+The villages of Inagi, which were shogunate territory or hatamoto territory (vassals of 10,000 koku or less) during the Edo period, became part of the new government in the Meiji period.
+A new era of domination has begun.
+Based on materials from the time, we will introduce the changes in administrative divisions, land tax reform aimed at fair and just tax levy, etc.

 Changes in modern education

 The modern education system began with the promulgation of the school system in 1872.
-Elementary school education began in 1873 in the Inagi area.
-The education at that time was based on the education at terakoya (terakoya) and private schools from the Edo period.
-We will look at old photographs of elementary schools and transition charts of school education.
+Elementary school education began in the Inagi region in 1873.
+Education at that time was based on the education at temple schools and private schools from the Edo period.
+We will look at old photos of elementary schools and a table showing the changes in school education.

 Exhibition of changes in modern education